cheomanigua/godotdoc/content/docs/data_models/dictionaries.md

 As you can see from the results, using numbers as indexes is not a good idea.
 It may work if the json file is always rendered in the same order both for keys and values.
 But this is not always the case.
 In the example above we are trying to get *Goblin* related data.
 However in lines **b)**, **g)** and **k)** *Human* related data is fetched.

 Assigning the name `goblin` to the variable `ckey` is the safest way to proceed with keys.
 Again, it will not guarantee the correct data if the values are indexed by numbers.
 In the example above the numbered index used is `[0]`.
+If you are using C#, the index is `ElementsAt(0)` or `First()`.

 However, if we assign the name `strength` to the variable `cvalue`, we can safely index the value from the json file, regardless if it changes the key/value orders when rendering the file.
 You can see a fine example comparing lines **h)**, **i)** and **j**.
 They yield the same result, but the line **j)** in the code is cleaner and it's safe.